programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-2.md

 	            loader.load( 'models/png_sceneDRACO.glb', onLoadMap, undefined, function ( error ) {console.error( error );} );

 ```

+## Planning

+Before constructing a scene or game it is helpful to draft out (by hand or using Powerpoint etc), mock ups in all three views (Figure 3).
+In the mock-ups include the positve and negative directions of the axis and rough measurements of distances between objects and their proportions.
+Three.js uses metres as the measurement unit, although this is really only important if you plan to have your site viewable in virtual reality (VR).
+Include a rough camera and light (for those that have them) position.
+The scene will have 4 planes (a map, and 3 gallery panels), 9 spheres (as part of the colour key), 6 jars (not really shown on the sketch, although their positions are indicated by the sites in the birds-eye view).
+The game will feature 6 tori for the sites, and the jars will appear in an area above the map.
+You can also use the (threejs editor)[https://threejs.org/editor/] to help visualise and refine placements.

+{% include figure.html filename="en-or-building-3d-environments-threejs-pt-2-03.png" alt="Scene mock-ups in z, x and y views." caption="Figure 3.
+Affinity Design versions of the hand-drawn sketches for planning the game.
+Mock-ups of all 3 views are done, with rough coordinates and spacing for the scene assets (here the camera, light, the map, information panels and a key panel featuring 9 spheres, the jar/site positions, and the area that in the game the jars will randomly start).
+Coordinates are x, y, z.
+Note light is off the scale in the y axis." %}

+## Adding the Spheres for a Colour Key

 If you do not have the local server running, start it with
 ```
 npx serve